Wild Bill Recommends: Top-Shelf Linkage

 - Here is another fascinating website at which one could spend countless hours surfing and learning.
 As avid graffiti enthusiasts, we were immediately hooked on this remarkably interactive presentation of society’s most unappreciated art form.
 Chronologically organized, Graffiti Archaeology is an insightful online documentation revealing localized patterns of urban expression within various graffiti subcultures.
 As the site says, “Graffiti Archaeology is a project devoted to the study of graffiti-covered walls as they change over time.
 The core of the project is a time-lapse collage, made of photos of graffiti taken at the same location by many different photographers over a span of several years.
 Most of the photos are from San Francisco, over a timespan from the late 1990’s to the present.”

 - Splatter is a fun interactive Flash application enabling users to splatter virtually vectorized viscous globs of sloppy, splattering lines.
 Or something.
-The program follows the user’s cursor coordinates around the screen, leaving a continuous flow of digital "paint", which flows at a rate determined by that of the cursor.
+The program follows the user’s cursor coordinates around the screen, leaving a continuous flow of digital “paint”, which flows at a rate determined by that of the cursor.
 Splatter is extreme fun for the common surfer, and perhaps esoterically useful for graphic designers and web developers.
-Also check out the offline version of Splatter, available for download here.